 I am the PI of a cycle 22 legacy UV imaging survey of the two CANDELS-Deep fields in GOODS-North and -South.
 Our program builds on existing WFC3/UVIS data to obtain deep images at 250-350 nm (in F275W and F336W).
 These data provide the first complete census of low-luminosity star-forming galaxies at z~0.5-2 and enable a wealth of research by the community.
 This includes measuring the physical properties of sub-L* galaxies, and characterizing resolved stellar populations to decipher the build-up of the Hubble sequence from sub-galactic clumps.
 For more information, please visit our survey webpage.

 The image below, illustrates how the UV imaging reveals unique, new information on the location of star-formation in intermediate redshift galaxies.
-The full raw data from our program are public immediately and can be downloaded from the STScI HST archive (link).
+The fully processed, science ready data from our program can be downloaded from the STScI HST archive (MAST).

 More results on z~7-10 galaxies